effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Monitor

-Don't work on our notebook monitor for ergonomics reasons.
+Don't work primarily on your notebook monitor for ergonomic reasons.
 Get an external display.
 Our requirements:

 - _27" to 30" diagonal_.
 Not too small and not too big.
 Your workspace should fit on one full-screen.